TypeScriptSystemVerilog/TSSV/README.md

 # TSSV  (TypeScript SystemVerilog)

-**DISCLAIMER:  This work is currently a demonstration and  not read for production HDL development yet!**
+**DISCLAIMER:  This work is currently a demonstration and  not ready for production HDL development yet!**

 TSSV is a meta-HDL language written in TypeScript for creating highly parameterized and configurable synthesizable SystemVerilog components improving productivity of hardware designers.
 It is intended to serve a similar role as